 Oh, what th' heck, let's through some short subjects in there so you feel as though you're gettin' your free admission's worth.

-The weeks ahead will bring us Deadline U.S.A. with Humphrey Bogart (1952), The Widow from Chicago with Edward G. Robinson (1930), Nocturne (1946) with George Raft, Murder, He Says with Fred MacMurray, Fritz Lang's Beyond a Reasonable Doubt (1958), The Mask of Dimitrios (1944) with Sydney Greenstreet and Peter Lorre; the Pre-Code classic Street of Women (1932) with Kay Francis, They Met in the Dark (1943) with James Mason, A Woman's Secret (1949) with Maureen O'Hara, etc. etc. etc.!
+The weeks ahead will bring us the return of Hildegarde Withers, plus The Widow from Chicago with Edward G. Robinson (1930), Nocturne (1946) with George Raft, Murder, He Says with Fred MacMurray, Fritz Lang's Beyond a Reasonable Doubt (1958), The Mask of Dimitrios (1944) with Sydney Greenstreet and Peter Lorre; the Pre-Code classic Street of Women (1932) with Kay Francis, They Met in the Dark (1943) with James Mason, A Woman's Secret (1949) with Maureen O'Hara, etc. etc. etc.!